Australia

 Cheer On The AFL Grand Final

 Mark your diaries for this one, because the most important footy grand final (in our opinion) in the country has to be seen IRL to be believed.
-Taking place every March (the exact date varies), the Tiwi Island finals clash is one of the most vibing, emotionally charged events we’ve ever witnessed—it’s also the only day of the year you don’t need a permit to enter the islands.
+Taking place every July (the exact date varies), the Tiwi Island finals clash is one of the most vibing, emotionally charged events you'll ever witness—it’s also the only day of the year you don’t need a permit to enter the islands.
 Held on Bathurst Island, you can cheer along with the locals and rush the field for mass celebrations when the final siren blasts.

 Check Out The Art Scene